mpenet/casyn/README.md

 ## YourKit

-Casyn is being develpped with the help of YourKit profiler.
+Casyn is being developed with the help of YourKit profiler.

 > YourKit is kindly supporting open source projects with its full-featured Java Profiler.
 YourKit, LLC is the creator of innovative and intelligent tools for profiling